 Contract Holder Fees

 In Wales it is an offence under the Renting Homes (Fees etc.) (Wales) Act 2019, for a landlord or agent to charge contract holders (tenants) any prohibited payments/fees.
-The following are payments that are permitted under the Act:
+The following are payments that are permitted under the Act and are inclusive of VAT (where applicable):

-• Payments in respect of a television licence;
+• Payments in respect of a television licence payable directly to TV Licensing;

 Please note the following additional payments that are permitted for contract holders with Standard Occupation Contracts: